spanagiot/blog.spanagiot.gr/content/posts/migrate-blog-to-hugo/index.md

 For more information and explanations you can read the quick-start guide of Hugo [here](https://gohugo.io/getting-started/quick-start/).

-So, after experimenting a bit witg Hugo and see how it works and how it is configured, it was time to export my existing Ghost blog and import it to Hugo.
+So, after experimenting a bit with Hugo and see how it works and how it is configured, it was time to export my existing Ghost blog and import it to Hugo.
-For this, I will use the [ghostToHugo](https://github.com/jbarone/ghostToHugo) I installed it with
+For this, I will use the [ghostToHugo](https://github.com/jbarone/ghostToHugo).

+I installed it

 ```
 go install github.com/jbarone/ghostToHugo@latest
 ```

-I needed to export the existing data by going to https://blog.spanagiot.gr/ghost/settings/labs and press the *Export your content* button.
-This will download a JSON file with all the blog content that I will feed to **ghostToHugo**.
+and then I needed to export the existing data.

+I navigated to https://blog.spanagiot.gr/ghost/settings/labs and pressed the *Export your content* button.
+This downloaded a JSON file with all the blog content that I will feed to **ghostToHugo**.

 **ghostToHugo** wants to generate a new, empty site to load the data so I navigated to `/tmp` and created the site there with
 ```